ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

   The above code snippet runs the macOS `open` utility with the `-a` flag, which specifies an application, to refocus to your terminal, then redraws Vim's screen.
   Using `silent execute` instead of just `execute` suppresses `Press ENTER or type command to continue` messages, although you may want to start with just `execute` for debugging purposes.

-- Then define the following Vimscript autocommand group in your `ftplugin/tex.vim`:
+- Then define the following Vimscript autocommand group in the same config file:

   ```vim
   augroup vimtex_event_focus